comma-lab/comma-lab.github.io_old/content/home/welcome.md

 Our research themes include:

-* Perception, cognition & aesthetics of sound
+* Perception, cognition, and aesthetics of sound
 * Cross-sensory perception involving sound
 * Enabling digital audio systems with an understanding of how we listen
 * Modelling human values (and biases) with multimodal music data